Ayewnganga/alx-pre_course/README.md

-My first project in time
+My first project in time,and its going on well as expected.